-Windows Backup can automatically store your files on a secondary hard drive, or more conveniently for laptop users, on a network attached storage device or server (“NAS”).
+Windows Backup can automatically store your files on a secondary hard drive, or more conveniently for laptop users, on a network-attached storage (“NAS”) device or a server.
 Whether you’re storing your backups and file revisions on an external or network drive, you may want to enable encryption.
 However, there isn’t a simple “Enable encryption” option in Windows Backup as you can find in competing systems on other operating systems.
 Here is how you can achieve fully encrypted backups with Windows Backup.

 Setting up Windows Backup can take anywhere from a few minutes to over one hour.